Markovate-logo

 Access security is taken care of by the basic authentication and authorization performed by the API Controller block.
 However, it is not a defense against some of the most severe online security risks.

 DDoS (Distributed Denial of Service), man-in-the-middle, and other organized hacking operations are regularly used by malicious sites to interfere with API services and steal data.
-API architecture must include more security layers to confront macro-level security concerns.
+Therefore, API architecture must include more security layers to confront macro-level security concerns.

 2. API Management